Preemployment Screening and Testing: Washington

 Author: Bruce Cross, Perkins Coie LLP

-- Washington has a state Fair Credit Reporting Act that limits the use of credit checks for employment purposes.
+- Washington limits the use of credit checks for employment purposes.
 See Credit Checks.

 - Certain employers are required to conduct background checks for certain employees.
 See Mandatory Background Checks.

-- Washington's Human Rights Commission has adopted preemployment inquiry restrictions.
-See Protected Categories.
+- Washington's Human Rights Commission has adopted preemployment inquiry restrictions that comply with the Washington Law Against Discrimination.
+See Preemplyoment Inquiries.

 - Washington recognizes claims for negligent hiring and retention.
 See Negligent Hiring.

-- Washington law now permits the use of marijuana for recreational purposes, but employers need not abandon zero tolerance drug policies.
-See Drug Testing.
+- Washington law permits the use of marijuana for recreational purposes, but employers may enforce zero tolerance drug policies.
+See Drug Use.